Torrens Creek: Education

 There are no schools in Torrens Creek.
-The nearest primary schools are Prairie State School in neighbouring Prairie to the west and Pentland State School in neighbouring Pentland to the east.
-The nearest secondary school is Hughenden State School (to Year 12) in Hughenden to the west.
+The nearest government primary schools are Prairie State School in neighbouring Prairie to the west and Pentland State School in neighbouring Pentland to the east.
+The nearest government secondary school is Hughenden State School (to Year 12) in Hughenden to the west.
 However, due to the large size of the locality, the distances to these schools may be too large for daily school attendance.
-Distance education and boarding school are other options.
+Distance education and boarding school are the alternatives.

 Amentities

 The town has a hotel (pub) and a garage.

 Torrens Creek Golf Club has an 18-hole golf course at the northern end of Hill Street (20.7659°S 145.0198°E).
 It is open to members and visitors.

 Attractions

 Sawpit Gorge Lookout is within White Mountains National Park (20.6775°S 145.1837°E).